iyanuashiri/dj-cart/README.md

 ## Introduction

 This is not a session based cart system.
-Session based carts are not suitable for REST endpoints because REST is stateless.
 This implementation stores the contents of the cart in the database.

 ## Prerequisites